Bringing you the latest news & resources in eye health

 Cataracts tend to cloud vision in such a gradual manner that many people suffer them without even realising their vision has begun to worsen.
 Drivers will often first notice they have a problem when they are driving at night and are temporarily blinded by bright lights and often see halos, especially when it’s raining.

-After surgery, most drivers are able to see the road and their fellow motorists much more clearly, making them safer drivers.
+After surgery, most people are able to see the road and their fellow motorists much more clearly, making them safer drivers.
 Colours will appear brighter, road signs will look sharper and vision will be enhanced in all kinds of weather conditions.
-Night driving will be especially improved and the stress of being blinded by headlights will become a thing of the past.
+Night driving will be particularly improved and the stress of being blinded by headlights will become a thing of the past.

-Just remember to be patient and wait until your eyes are fully recovered before you hit the highway.
+Just remember to be patient and wait until your eyes are fully recovered before you resume driving.
 After all, it’s surely worth waiting for a short time knowing you have a lifetime of improved vision to look forward to.